dart-lang/language/working/1426-extension-types/feature-specification.md

 followed by `type`.
 We say that `E` is an _explicit_ extension type declaration, and that it introduces an _explicit_ extension type.

-An explicit extension type is not applicable for an implicit extension method invocation.
+An explicit extension type declaration is not applicable for an implicit extension method invocation.

 *In other words, methods of an explicit extension type cannot be called on the on-type, only on the extension type.
 Otherwise, it works the same as an